NewKanvas/NewKanvas/README.md

 ## About Me

-I'm an indie developer with a passion for game development and bot creation.
-I'm currently in the development of a game and a Discord bot.
+I'm an indie developer with a passion for game development.
+I'm currently in the development of a game and a Discord bot and learning SQL.

 ## GitHub Stats